Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime: Nondipole regime

 for $\omega=14$, $Z=2$.

-The periodicity of the ionization yield disappears at larger $a_0$ [see the case of $a_0=0.29$ in Figs.~\ref{Fig-1} and \ref{Fig-5}] when the drift dominates the Coulomb force.
-We may estimate this threshold assuming the kinetic energy of the electron at switching-on the field $v_{zd}^2/2$ exceeds the Coulomb attraction estimated by $I_p=Z^2/2$, which results in the condition
+The periodicity of the ionization yield disappears at larger $a_0$ (cf. the case of $a_0=0.29$ in Figs.~\ref{Fig-1} and \ref{Fig-5}) when the drift dominates the Coulomb force.
+We may estimate this threshold assuming the kinetic energy of the electron at switching-on the field $v_{zd}^2/2$ exceeds the Coulomb attraction estimated by $I_p=Z^2/2$, which results in the condition for the threshold when the periodicity of the ionization yield disappears